rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 have two branches that want to integrate, one has to wait for the other to be integrated first.

-A branch is then integrated by performing a `git merge` followed by a command to run the test suite.
+A branch is then integrated by performing a `git merge`.

+To make sure the changes are good, a test suite is then run.
 This test suite should be defined in the repo somewhere.

 If the test suite passes, a `git push` is performed to "promote" the changes to the main branch.